 It's coloured coded it so that each sector can also be seen visually at a glance.

-I last posted the US Industry Groups Bell Curve back at the end of April, so you can view that post to see a direct comparison of what has changed over the last few months, which has been a big shift to the left of the bell curve with 95% of the groups below 40% in the Stage 4 zone with the median distribution currently at 17.5%.
+I last posted the US Industry Groups Bell Curve back in early July, when market conditions where quite different to now, so you can view that post to see a direct comparison of what has changed over the last five months, which has been a major shift back towards the middle of the range with the median distribution currently at 49.43%.

 Comparison Versus the Previous Chart